Why Most Traders Lose in New Pairs

 Professionals wait for information.

-Understanding this playbook helps you:
+Understanding this helps you:

-avoid emotional sizing
+Avoid emotional sizing

-reduce unnecessary losses
+Reduce unnecessary losses

-preserve capital for better conditions
+Preserve capital for better conditions

 It reframes new pairs as optional, not required.

-Final reframe
+The reframe

-New pairs are not where skill is built.
+New pairs aren't where skill is built.
+They're where discipline is tested.

 Professionals survive by choosing when not to compete.